alexfikl/uvt-letterhead/README.md

   and [Overleaf's documentation](https://docs.overleaf.com/writing-and-editing/creating-accessible-pdfs)
   for more information on the various problems.

 The tagged build should be easy to disable.
-You must delete the `\DocumentMetadata` command at the top of the template files and remove the `tagged` argument from the document class command.
+You can just delete the `\DocumentMetadata` command at the top of the template files and remove the `tagged` argument from the document class command.

 ## Fonts